FranciscaCerquinho/FEUP-LBAW/A10/README.md

 * Remove user storie [US31](https://github.com/FranciscaCerquinho/LBAW-56/tree/artefacts/A2#owner)
 * Remove user storie [US33](https://github.com/FranciscaCerquinho/LBAW-56/tree/artefacts/A2#owner)
 * Added the functionality of like and unlike auctions and comments [US30, US31](https://github.com/FranciscaCerquinho/LBAW-56/tree/artefacts/A10#822-customer)

+To do that we change the follow db tables:
+* comment

+We added the follow db tables:
+* userAuctionLike
+* userCommentLike
+* endAuction - This table is used to know the owner that buy the auction and then the owner will contact the customer

 ## 8. Implementation Details

 ### 8.1.
 Libraries Used

-> Include reference to all the libraries and frameworks used in the product.
-> Include library name and reference, description of the use, and link to example where it's used in the product.
+We used the library google-api-php-client to register a customer with the information that is associated with is Google account

+We used the library sendGrid to reset the user password

 ### 8.2 User Stories